geosoft-as/osdu-pwls/README.md

-They are defined by static MS/Excel spreadsheets which represents a problem: The PWLS contains _dynamic_ content and in order to be useful there must be a way to keep the standard continously updated as well as propagating such updates to software and other entities that depend on the standard.
+They are defined by static MS/Excel spreadsheets which represents a problem: The PWLS contains _dynamic_ content and in order to be useful there must be a way to keep the standard continuously updated as well as propagating such updates to software and other entities that depend on the standard.

 ## The GeoSoft approach

-GeoSoft has adressed the static nature of PWLS by redefining it in the [JSON](https://en.wikipedia.org/wiki/JSON) format and publishing it on [GitHub](https://github.com/geosoft-as/pwls)
+GeoSoft has addressed the static nature of PWLS by redefining it in the [JSON](https://en.wikipedia.org/wiki/JSON) format and publishing it on [GitHub](https://github.com/geosoft-as/pwls)